cayek/cayek.github.io/CV/resume_en.md

 -------------------------------

 2017-nov.
 Today
 : **Service Provider.**; Kaizen Solutions, Meylan (38).
-My mission takes place within the research and development team "Analytics Applications and Programs" of Schneider Electric.
+I am currently working within the research and development team "Analytics Applications and Programs" of Schneider Electric.
 This team is in charge of developing algorithms and programs for data analysis (energy consumption of buildings, detection of faults on electrical equipment, etc.).

 2014-oct.
 2017
 : **Applied mathematics phd.** Ways to represent health and the living have changed considerably in recent years.
-The news representations are based on massive data collection, and more especially epidemiological, demographic and biological data from high-speed platforms.
-The objective of this thesis is to develop methods aiming to detect associations between variables in such dataset.
-In particular, we are interested in models based on optimization problems based on matrix factorizations.
+The news representations are based on massive data collection coming from high throughput sequencing technologies.
+The objective of this thesis was to develop methods to detect associations between variables in such biological data.
+More especially, we were interested in statistical modeling based on optimization problems based on matrix factorizations.

 2014-2016
 : **Teaching.**
-: - Discovering mathematics session for L1 students at l'UGA
+: - Mathematics beginner courses for L1 students at UGA
-  - Mathematics support courses for L1 student at l'UGA
+  - Mathematics support courses for L1 student at UGA
-  - Population dynamics for L1 student at l'UGA
+  - Population dynamics courses for L1 student at UGA
   - End of year data science project for M1 student at l'ENSIMAG

 Février-Août 2014
 : **Research and development internship**; Dassault Systèmes, Vélizy-Villacoublay (78).
-: In the Science and Corporate Research* team, I make a scientific literature review of the 3D simulation methods based on examples.
+: In the Science and Corporate Research* team, I made a scientific literature review of the 3D simulation methods based on examples.
 Then I implemented a prototype using OpenGL and C++.